dyslecixdev/MERN-blog/README.md

 dotenv to keep certain information secret, express-async-handler to handle async express route exceptions, jsonwebtoken to give each user a unique token, and multer to upload files.

-The frontend utilizes Material-UI with Emotion for styling, axios for HTTP requests, react-redux, redux-persist, and reduxjs/toolkit to manage the logged in user's state, and react-router-dom to handle the app's web routing.
+The frontend utilizes Material-UI with Emotion for styling, axios for HTTP requests, react-redux, redux-persist, and reduxjs/toolkit to manage the logged in user's state, react-router-dom to handle the app's web routing, and Google Fonts.

 ## How to run this project
 1. Open your terminal and type: git clone https://github.com/christiandeandemesa/MERN-blog.git